Smoothing Binary Optimization: A Primal-Dual Perspective: Methodology

 For Problem~(\ref{eq:minimax_problem}), a classical approach is the GDA method, which alternates between gradient descent on the primal variable $\vx$ and gradient ascent on the dual variable $\vy$.
 The strong max-min property enables \textit{simultaneous} updates as follows:

 where $\vx^t$ and $\vy^t$ denote the primal and dual variables at iteration $t$, $\Pi_{[0,1]^n}$ denotes the projection onto the hypercube $[0,1]^n$, and $\alpha, \beta > 0$ are the step sizes.

 Notably, the projection ensures $\vx^t \in [0,1]^n$ throughout the optimization, which implies the non-increasing monotonicity of $\{y_i^t\}_t$ since $g(x_i^t) \leq 0$.
 Moreover, the term $\sum_{i=1}^n (-y_i) \cdot (-g(x_i))$ in $L(\vx,\vy)$ can be interpreted as an integrality penalty, where the penalty coefficients $-y_i$ increase monotonically during optimization.
+Moreover, GDA introduces a principled update rule for the penalty coefficients, distinguishing PDBO from traditional penalty methods.
 However, increasing penalties alone does not guarantee integer solutions, as fractional stationary points may persist.
-For example:

 \begin{example}[Max-Cut] Let $f(\vx) \coloneqq \vx^\top \mW \vx - \vone^\top \mW \vx$ and $g(x_i) \coloneqq x_i^2 - x_i$.
 Then the fractional solution $\vx^t \coloneqq (\frac{1}{2}, \ldots, \frac{1}{2}) \in \mathbb{R}^n$ yields $\nabla_\vx L(\vx^t,\vy^t) = 0$ for any $\vy^t \in \mathbb{R}^n$. \end{example}